 Next, purge.
 Singh says there’s an easy way to prioritize which documents to keep.
 Decide how difficult they’ll be to replace.
 For example, that signed mortgage statement is a must-keep.
-But the bank statement that you can download online is probably safe to shred.
+But the bank statement that you can download online?
+That’s probably safe to shred.

 Once you’ve sorted your financial documents, set up your storage system.
 Labelled hanging folders work best, says Singh.
 Store them in a filing cabinet or a 32-litre file box.
-You can find either at most office supply or home goods stores.
+You can find either at most office supply stores or online.

 As new documents come in, drop them in the appropriate folder.
 Once you set up your system, you’ll be able to quickly find any document you need.

 You might also have a handful of financial documents and bills hanging out in your inbox.
 But you can use the same organizing steps applied to your paper documents for your electronic ones.

 Use folders and subfolders in your inbox or cloud storage to keep track of your financial documents.
 Try setting up inbox filters to help automate the process.